wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 ---------------------------------------------------------------

 For every demo below you need to run through all the pre-requisite steps mentioned above.
-For each demo, before you click "Create Linode" at the bottom of the page make sure that you are creating a linode in the correct region (nl-ams), that the Linode has a root password set, a private ip address should be set as well (unless you are configuring for a VPC which these demos don't do by default).
-The rest of the settings for your linode are left to your discretion.
+For each demo, before you click "Create Linode" at the bottom of the page make sure that you are creating a linode in the correct region (nl-ams), that the Linode has a root password set.
+If you understand what you are doing, then the rest of the settings for your linode are left to your discretion.

 Once you click "Create Linode", the build will deploy which will take some minutes.

-Once the build is completed you can:
+Once the build is completed:

 You can ssh onto the build machine once it has started up with